diegopacheco/fixing-monoliths-book/README.md

 # Principles of Software Architecture Modernization
 Delivering engineering excellence with the art of fixing microservices, monoliths, and distributed monoliths. <br/>

-This is the Code repository for the Fixing Monoliths book. <br/>
+This is the Code repository for the book. <br/>

 ### About the author